Free Trial

 0 Very Negative mention(s)

 61.6% of Brookfield shares are owned by institutional investors.
-Comparatively, 55.9% of Carlyle Group shares are owned by institutional investors.
 11.0% of Brookfield shares are owned by insiders.
-Comparatively, 26.3% of Carlyle Group shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Brookfield has higher revenue and earnings than Calamos Strategic Total Return Fund.